 I caught little glimpses of my artist child.

-Using MBSR as a springboard, I continued exploring my own re-awakening to creativity, joy, and playfulness.
+Using MBSR as a springboard, I continued exploring my re-awakening to creativity, joy, and playfulness.

 Now, at age 63, I have published two books, one with a traditional publisher and one self-published.

-My third book will be published in December of 2016.
+I will publish my third book in December 2016.

 I have taken up public speaking.

-I am replacing the inexpensive purchased prints on my walls with my own creations.
+I am replacing the inexpensive purchased prints on my walls with my creations.

-I am creating an audio book and learning to podcast.
+I am creating an audiobook and learning how to host a podcast.

-Use these books on creativity as your own springboard towards a more colorful tomorrow.
+Use these books on creativity as your springboard toward a more colorful tomorrow.

 Top 10 Books on Creativity To Read Today

-The reader is invited to explore blocks to creativity that originate in childhood and continue to this day.
+The author invited the reader to explore blocks to creativity that originate in childhood and continue to this day.

 Each of the twelve chapters ends with a series of simple tasks that lead the reader to challenge preconceived notions and release these blocks.